microsoft/Windows-iotcore-samples/Samples/EdgeModules/I2CTempHumidity/CS/README.md

 PS C:\data\modules\i2ctemp> docker login {ACR_NAME}.azurecr.io -u {ACR_USER} -p {ACR_PASSWORD}
 ```

-Build the container on the device.
+Build the container on the target device.
 For the remainder of this document, we will use the environment variable $Container
 to refer to the address of our container.

 ```